bitrise-io/devcenter/docs/caching/about-caching.md

 The only thing you have to care about is that it should be after the step(s) which update the cached paths.
 For example in case of `CocoaPods` you should put the `Cache:Push` step anywhere after the `CocoaPods` install, because that's the step which generates, or updates the directory (`./Pods`) which is cached.

+## Downloading and deleting caches

+You can download and delete caches, for every branch which generated a cache, on the `Settings` tab of the app, under the `Manage Build Caches` section.

+!!! note
+    You can see the size of the caches and the last time a given cache was used in the popup.

 ## Technical notes